Roberta Bondar: Career

 After her astronaut career, Bondar led an international team of researchers at NASA for more than a decade, examining data obtained from astronauts on space missions to better understand the mechanisms underlying the body's ability to recover from exposure to space.
 Bondar's research in space recovery considered the linkage to Parkinson's disease in addition to other neurological effects.

 Bondar pursued her interests in photography with an emphasis on natural environments; she was an Honors student in Professional Nature Photography at the Brooks Institute of Photography, Santa Barbara, California.
 She is the author of four photo essay books that feature her photography of the Earth.
 These published books include Landscape of Dreams, Passionate Vision: Discovering Canada's National Parks, The Arid Edge of Earth, and Touching the Earth.
-Bondar was also a certified sky diver, underwater diver and private pilot.
+Bondar was also a sky diver, underwater diver and pilot.

 Bondar has also been a consultant and speaker to diverse organizations, drawing on her expertise as an astronaut, physician, scientific researcher, photographer, author, environment interpreter, and team leader.
 Not only can interviews from radio and TV be found of Bondar, but she also played a role in the movie Destiny in Space.
 Furthermore, Bondar's expertise was consulted in programs that captured both the literal and figurative takeoff of groundbreaking science—that is, the space shuttle.

 In 2009, Bondar registered The Roberta Bondar Foundation as a not-for-profit charity.
 The foundation focuses on environmental awareness.